flrs/visavail/README.md

 Three examples are provided with Visavail.js.

 1. **Basic Example** The [basic example](examples/example_basic.htm) gives you the quick "plug and play" experience.

+2. **Time Gap Example** Check out the [time gap example](examples/example_timegaps.htm) for getting to know how to define time gaps in your input dataset.

 2. **Pagination with Bootstrap** As datasets grow bigger, you might want to display the data in pages.
 [This Bootstrap pagination example](examples/example_pagination_bootstrap.htm) has you covered.